Geffen and Lewyn Family Southern Jewish Collections Research Fellowship

 - All fellows are paid their award money 4-6 weeks AFTER completion of visit and submission of blog post.

-- The application deadline is Feb 29.
+- The application deadline is 11:59pm Eastern Standard Time on Feb 28.

 Important Information for International Fellowship Applicants